cpinnix/commanderpowerlevel/README.md

 ##### 6

-Commanders leveld in the sixes should be experimental, unoptimized, but still able to win the game.
+Commanders in the sixes should be experimental, unoptimized, but still able to win the game.
 These commanders should:

 - Be unable to hang with eights.
 - Can win the game eventually.